Amtrak Auto Train Rooms

 Mackenzie on the upper bunk of a Superliner Train

-And the rooms come with meals, shower use, and more.
+Remember that rooms have traditional dining meals, shower use, cafe car access, and more.

-The Southbound Auto Trian is 52, with the Northbound train is 53.
+The Southbound Auto Train is 52, and the Northbound train is 53.
 Both trains follow the same schedule.

-This layout can change at any time, based on information I had at the time of publishing this article.
-Amtrak can add and subtract cars seasonally or due to equipment availability.
+This layout can change at any time, based on information I had when publishing this article.
+Amtrak can add and subtract cars seasonally or based on equipment availability.

 52 Northbound Car NumberCar Type53 Southbound Car Number